AsmaaIbrahem0/E-commerce-Project/README.md

 - deployed a machine learning model on a small website
 ## Technical Details
-The database and data warehouse were developed on SQL Server The data pipelines for ETL were implemented using SSIS.
+- The database and data warehouse were developed on SQL Server
+- The data pipelines for ETL were implemented using SSIS.
+- Reports was created using SSRS
-The dashboards of all aspects of the database entities are created using power bi The desktop application uses two libraries: one to connect to the SQL Server called pyodbc the other to create the GUI called PyQt5.
+- the dashboards of all aspects of the database entities are created using power bi
+- The desktop application uses two libraries:
+  - one to connect to the SQL Server called pyodbc
+  - the other to create the GUI called PyQt5.
-Through the app, customers can register, log in, place orders, view and search for products, and access their order history. implemented machine learning models( LinearRegression - KNeighborsRegressor - SVR - DecisionTreeRegressor - RandomForestRegressor ) using scikit learn
+  - Through the app, customers can register, log in, place orders, view and search for products, and access their order history.
+- implemented machine learning models( LinearRegression - KNeighborsRegressor - SVR - DecisionTreeRegressor - RandomForestRegressor ) using scikit learn
-The Streamlit library was used to deploy the machine learning model.
+- The Streamlit library was used to deploy the machine learning model.

 ## Demo
 - implemented the database,After mapping the ER diagram.
 ![image](https://user-images.githubusercontent.com/82019926/219908648-b7c18380-afbd-4b06-b57b-316abfc096f9.png)